dumux/dumux/examples/freeflowchannel/README.md

 ```

 ### The problem class
-We enter the problem class where all necessary boundary conditions and initial conditions are set for our simulation.
+We enter the problem class `ChannelExampleProblem` where all necessary boundary conditions and initial conditions are set for our simulation.
 As we are solving a problem related to free flow, we inherit from the base class `NavierStokesStaggeredProblem`.

 ```cpp